Pedro-Velazquez/softengineeringdocs/DDD.md

 # Introduction

 ## Model
-Models represents some aspects of reality or and idea that is of interest.
+Models represents some aspects of reality or an idea that is of interest.
 It's a simplification.
 It's a representation of reality that abstracts the aspects relevant to solving the problem at hands and ignore extraneous details.

 ## Domain
 Every software program relates to some activity or interest of its users.
 That subject area to which the user applies the program is the domain of the software